altruios/namshubettulpa/public/namshubettulpa/consequences.md

 ~Sonny was in a hammock of silk~
 ~Which both spiders were carrying by its ends~
 ~From the ceiling they which were racing up~
+~It was a spider makeshift gondola lift~
 *Sonny made a few more chitters as she passed by Martha* 'R::She is asking if you want a ride as well'
 ~Rossin was besides her~
+'M::Rossin knows how to speak spider, sure.'
+~Martha shuddered~
+'M::Does that mean I know spider, deep down.'
 "G::They'll be back for us - one at a time"
 ~Martha took the last one~
+~She was hesitant about riding the spider lift~
-~Using her hesitancy to ride the spider elevator to cover for her hesitancy in speaking to rossin~ ~She wrote on the console to her left~
+~She used that to cover her hesitancy to speak to Rossin~ ~She wrote on the console to her left~
 `"Flanagan is dead."`
-'R::Well and truly, or is he going to come back' ~Gerald was second to last to go up~
+'R::Well and truly, or is he going to come back?'
+~Gerald was second to last to go up~
+`"Probably the latter"`
-"M::Was wilbert born here?"
+"M::Was Wilbert born here?"
 "G::What?
 No.
-He is from a dream"
+He is from a dream."
-"M::And he's in the real world now"
+"M::And he's in the real world now."
-"G::Martha, life is but a dream, and don't think about it too hard, some thoughts are dangerous" "M::Dangerous"
+"G::Martha, life is but a dream, and don't think about it too hard, such thoughts are dangerous."
+"M::Dangerous?"
 *Gerald sat down in the web*
-"G::I'll tell you up there"
+"G::I'll tell you up there."
 'R::Martha, is something wrong?'
 "M::No, well."
 *Rossin paced in front of her*
-"M::That much Algera would have killed me"
+~She was the last one below, and the spiders well out of earshot~ "M::That much Algera would have killed me."
 'R::Who said that?'
 *Martha nodded upstairs*
-"M::Captain Alacira up there"
+"M::Captain Alacira up there."
 'R::You have a rather large hole in you.
 Made bigger by that thing in your head...
 And me isolating of that thing in your head.